The Oratory Prep School, Goring Heath

 MUSIC, ART & DRAMA

 The lessons I poked my head into seemed fun and interactive, and the kids well-behaved.
-The nursery is supersweet, a wood-clad foresty-feel quad of rooms around a central play area, with the kids dressed in all-weathers outside so they can get mucky.

 For those who struggle academically there’s a full-time learning support co-ordinator and visiting specialist teachers, and as I’m seeing more and more now, a counsellor has also been introduced to give wellbeing support to struggling, anxious kids.
 More investment is planned in pastoral care, plus money has been earmarked for expansion of classrooms (there’s a waiting list of kids here).